rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

         <img src="/imgs/blog/monkeys/coverage.png" alt="Coverage (percent of problems solved by any sample) increases across five coding and math reasoning tasks." style="width: 100%; height: auto;">
         <p style="text-align: center; font-style: italic; margin-top: 5px;">Image from: <a href="https://arxiv.org/abs/2407.21787">https://arxiv.org/abs/2407.21787</a>.</p>

         <p>These results showed clear potential for how we might use test-time compute to improve performance on SWE-bench; by investing more test-time compute in generating larger sample collections, we can steadily increase the probability that these collections contain correct solutions.
-However, acheiving high coverage does not mean that a system can solve SWE-bench issues with a high success rate.
+However, achieving high coverage does not mean that a system can solve SWE-bench issues with a high success rate.
 Benefiting from coverage requires that a system can select a correct solution among its candidate generations.</p>

         <p>Additionally, in Large Language Monkeys, we generated candidate edits by repeatedly sampling from an existing framework (<a href="https://github.com/aorwall/moatless-tools">Moatless Tools</a>) which was designed for generating only a single edit.</p>